-The United Nations Convention on the Rights of the Child (UNCRC) is a comprehensive charter on the rights of children, setting minimum standards that governments should meet in providing healthcare, education, legal and social services for children.
+The United Nations Convention on the Rights of the Child (UNCRC) is a treaty which comprehensively provides for the rights of children.
+It sets out the standards on the provisions of healthcare, education, legal and social services for children.
 Singapore acceded to UNCRC in October 1995.

 The 54 articles of the convention affirm four basic principles, namely: a child’s right to survival; a child’s right to development; a child’s right to be protected; and a child’s right to participate actively in his/her community.

 Best Interests of the Child – Turning Principle into Practice

 The UNCRC affirms the need for the best interests of the child to be the primary consideration in decisions and actions affecting the child.
 Singapore’s commitment to working in the best interests of the child is best exemplified through our Statement on the Best Interests of the Child, which has been embraced by the many organisations working with children in Singapore today.

 The statement reiterates that services and programmes should be designed and administered in the best interests of the child, with respect for the fundamental rights of each child.